funkymonk91/wordle-score-tracker/README.md

 ## Commands
 - `/scoreboard` - Simple algorithm gives points based on the # of guesses your wordle took.
 Scores points only for the last 7 Wordles.
-- `/history` - Shows the 30 most recent Wordle's the bot has logged for you
+- `/history` - Shows the last 7 Wordles the bot has stored for you.